Aspie96/blog/content/posts/free_software.md

 The *[Public Money?
 Public Code!](https://publiccode.eu/)* campaign, in Europe, asks for legislation requiring that publicly financed software developed for the public sector be published as free software.

 The European Union has an [Open Source Software Strategy](https://commission.europa.eu/select-language?destination=/node/117) to leverage the transformative, innovative and collaborative power of open source.
 The strategy encourages sharing and reusing, to enrich society with better services while lowering costs.
+The EU has also written its own free and open source license: the [EUPL](https://eupl.eu/).

 Italian law [requires](https://www.normattiva.it/uri-res/N2Ls?urn:nir:stato:decreto.legislativo:2005-03-07;82~art68) that public administrations consider free software solutions.
 It also [mandates](https://www.normattiva.it/uri-res/N2Ls?urn:nir:stato:decreto.legislativo:2005-03-07;82~art69) that they publish custom-built software as open source.
 [Agenzia per l'Italia Digitale](https://www.agid.gov.it/), an Italian public agency, has [guidelines](https://www.agid.gov.it/it/design-servizi/riuso-open-source/linee-guida-acquisizione-riuso-software-pa) on the matter, which reference the free software definition and the Open Source Initiative.